 Realizing Culpeper needed the strength and unity of an organization like the NAACP, the Culpeper Branch was re-charted on January 14, 1980.
-Since that time, the Branch has striven to improve the political, educational, social and economic status of minority groups in the community.
+Since that time, the Branch has striven to improve the political, educational, social, and economic status of minority groups in the community.
 The struggle to end racial discrimination and its adverse effects on African Americans and other minorities continues today.

 - Cindy Taylor, Secretary

-- Harold Boyd, Treasurer
+- John Doyle, Treasurer